schuchert/schuchert.github.io/_posts/2022-03-10-GrowingMushroomsAtHomePart1.md

 title: "Growing Mushrooms At Home - Part 1"
 description: "Preparing to grow mushrooms, getting started, and progression of skills."
 category: [fungi]
-tags: [mushrooms, fungi, growing, bulk-grow, bulk-substrate]
+tags: [mushrooms, fungi, growing, bulk-grow, bulk-substrate, lions-mane]
 ---

 ## What Is This

 I have managed to grow mushrooms in a home with 5 cats and a dog.
 Mostly reliably.
-I'm going to walk you through my current process, all of which is my conglomeration of what I've read, what I remember from high school science, and other wild guesses that might help, but probably won't hurt.
+This will document my conglomeration of what I've read, what I remember from high school science, and other wild guesses that might help, but probably won't hurt.

 I'm going to include links to actual things I have purchased, so you can more easily replicate what I've done.
 Get what works for you.

-Each of the next major steps (excluding getting spores) will follow.
+After Part 1, the subsequent sections will appear live as I reapply what I'm writing, and including pictures.

 ## As Summarized as I Dare

+This whole process takes between 12 and 7 weeks.
 * Get spores
 * Prepare growth medium
 * Prepare jars for medium
 * Sterilize medium in jars